maswiebe/maswiebe.github.io/_posts/2024-08-20-perfsub_cts.md

 Here's the effect on Old apartments.
 The demand curve 'shifts' down from D1 to D2, and now supply intersects demand on the segment where only Person 1 buys Old.
 The price falls from $$P_{Old}=2.3$$ to $$P_{Old}=0.8$$.
-Following the intuition for subsitute goods, when price(New) falls, Old apartments become relatively less attractive, so demand for Old apartments decreases.
+Following the intuition for substitute goods, when price(New) falls, Old apartments become relatively less attractive, so demand for Old apartments decreases.
 ![](https://michaelwiebe.com/assets/housing/cts_qty/vac_chain/eqm2_oldapt.png){:width="100%"}

 <!-- I2 upgrading is incidental to the result?